The different pathways you can choose at 16

 Congratulations - you have found Token 1

-Scott is currently in Year 11 and is considering an apprenticeship rather than staying on at school as he is keen to start earning a salary, whilst gaining more qualifications.
+Scott is currently in Year 11 and is considering an apprenticeship rather than staying on at school as he is keen to start earning a salary while gaining more qualifications.
 He has an interest in cars and would like to learn more about the engineering aspect of vehicles.
-Scott has been told that there are different levels of apprenticeships but doesn't know how much he might be paid.
-Go to the apprenticeships section of Careerpilot and find out how much apprentices earn, whilst finding Token 2.
+Scott has been told that there are different levels of apprenticeship but doesn't know how much he might be paid.
+Go to the apprenticeships section of Careerpilot and find out how much apprentices earn, while finding Token 2.

 Hi, I'm Scott and I really want to leave school after my GCSEs and earn some money.
 I love messing about with old cars and going to track days so think that a career in motorsport engineering would be interesting.
 I'm not sure how much money I would earn and so want to learn more about this.